 It's very plausible that there are vibrant Orokin societies out there.

-See above on the Orokin society.
+See on the Orokin society.
 Why does Baro trade in Orokin Ducats?
 Because he trades with the Orokin!
-His "dangerous Void safari" are probably just trips to the discount Sunday market next door.
+His "dangerous Void safari" are probably just trips to the discount Sunday market next door. above

 It's no wonder he looks down on non-prime things.
 Being in the same solar system as non-prime frames and primitive cultures such as the Corpus must be an emotionally traumatic experience for someone attuned to the Orokin bling.